OxfordHCC/solid-media/solid-css-setup.md

 	The most notable reason why Ubuntu or any Linux distro version matters is the node.js version come with the distro.
 CSS requires node.js 12.7 (see [ref](https://github.com/solid/community-server#-running-the-server)).
 This document contains the instructions on upgrading the node.js version (because Ubuntu 20.04 comes with node.js 10.19).

-This document contains three major steps:
+This document contains four major steps:

 1. Building and Running CSS
 2. Setting up the web server
 3. Pairing web server to CSS (reverse proxy)
+4. Testing CSS with different configurations / default apps

 They are introduced below.
 Better sectioning may be provided later.